-It’s time to release your inner child and get creative with abstract shadows.
+It’s time to release your inner child and get creative with abstract shadow photography.
 Using shadows within your photography can not only be fun but also creates some really exciting abstracts.

 Shadows are a great way to add contrast exquisitely within your image.
 They are a way of adding highlights and lowlights.
 This is particularly important to keep in mind for black and white images, as you rely on contrast.

-Tip: Why not try angling your camera, so that the subject is at the bottom of the frame and the shadow Is on top?
+Why not try angling your camera, so that the subject is at the bottom of the frame and the shadow Is on top?
 This allows the shadow to feature as the main subject and focal point of the image.

-Shadows can also be cleverly used to direct attention; create leading lines, or draw the viewers’ attention to a particular point of interest.
+Shadows can also be cleverly used to direct attention.
+Create leading lines or draw the viewers’ attention to a particular point of interest.
 You as a photographer can use these shadows to your advantage, especially when it comes to shooting abstract shadow images.

 Start by finding interesting shadows and then use them to distort your images, create interest and produce abstract styled shots.
-Taking abstract shadow images can be used to alter the viewers eye, creating an illusion versus reality.
+Taking abstract shadow photography can be used to alter the viewers eye, creating an illusion versus reality.

-Tip: For portrait photography shadows can be used in a similar way to mask areas of the face – use the highlighted areas as a reveal.
+For portrait photography shadows can be used in a similar way to mask areas of the face – use the highlighted areas as a reveal.

 Using shadow and light can be used as a way of emphasising a sense of depth and distance in a shot.
 This ultimately allows you to create images with a strong element of dimension.